r-hegde/logseq-custom-snippets/README.md

 # Logseq-custom-snippets
-Custom css and js Logseq snippets that I'm currently using
+This is a collection of custom css and js snippets that I'm currently using with Logseq.
+Almost all of these are inspired or borrowed from better minds, but the mistakes are my own :)

+TODO

+- Add credits
+- Add screenshots and explanation